svenwiltink/braindump/article/http-monkey/README.md

 <nil>
 ```

-Also not how performing the request also does not return an error anymore.
+Note how performing the request also does not return an error anymore.
 The `net/http` library
-has been fooled and the validation has been removed.
-When inspecting the http request the headers
+has been fooled!When inspecting the http request the headers are however still on a single line
-are however still on a single line and not newline separated as they should.
-This is because the
+and not newline separated as they should.
+This is because the transport code of net/http
-transport code of net/http (net/http.Header.writeSubset) replaces all newlines with spaces.
-But
+(net/http.Header.writeSubset) replaces all newlines with spaces.
+There is nothing that stops us
-there is nothing that stops us from monkey patching that as well ;).
-If you're looking for a
-complete implementation of the arbitrary header order you are out of luck, I will be leaving that
-as an exercise for the reader.
+from monkey patching that as well, but I will be leaving that as an exercise for the reader.

 Signing off,